About Pacific Cloud Seafoods

 Pacific Cloud Seafoods is a values-based seafood company delivering sustainably caught seafood to people who believe in eating with the ecosystem.

 We believe in protecting the integrity of the world's marine ecosystems and promoting healthy, ocean-dependent coastal communities.
 It's important that we fish with the planet, carefully harvesting what it provides when it provides it, rather than forcing the planet to meet the often-unreasonable demands of the market.

-We believe that small- and medium-scale community-based fisheries bring value to marine ecosystems, coastal communities, working waterfronts, local and regional economies, and our food systems.
+We believe that small- and medium-scale community-based fisheries bring value to marine ecosystems, coastal communities, working waterfronts, local economies, and our food systems.

 We believe that food should be healthy and food systems should be fair, transparent and responsible.

 You can feel good about putting our values onto your plate.

 Pacific Cloud Seafoods is on a mission to connect like-minded consumers with conscious, values-oriented producers.
 As part of the Local Catch Network, we're working to help small-scale fisheries find equitable markets for their high-quality seafood.
 Our ultimate goal?
 To be part of building a decentralized seafood supply chain that can not only withstand the downward pressure of Big Business, but that gives you healthy options, connects you to those who produce your food, and enables you to eat with the ecosystem.

 Ryan Horwath grew up in Rochester, NY and now lives in Buffalo with his partner and daughter.
 When he's not in upstate New York, he's on a small boat jigging for cod and rockfish in the pristine waters off Kodiak, Alaska.